The second you decide to start a blog, you’re faced with an important decision: what will you call your new website?

 If these examples make you wonder whether you’ve sufficiently defined your blog’s purpose, check out my article on profitable blog niche ideas and my guide to starting a blog that actually makes money.

-You may also want to download my free blogging e-book, which you can access by entering your email address below.
-It goes over everything you need to know to get started, as well as some of the more advanced strategies I’ve used to help grow The Ways To Wealth.
+You may also want to sign up for my free, 14-lesson email course.
+It goes over everything you need to know to get started and make your first $1,000, as well as some of the more advanced strategies I’ve used to help grow The Ways To Wealth.

 Tip #2: Choose a .com Domain Name